 From the forthcoming book Tribal Stories of the Willamette Valley

-The Kalapuyans originally occupied over a million acres in the Willamette Valley.
+The Kalapuyans originally occupied over a million acres in the Willamette and the Umpqua valleys.
 They have lived here for over 14,000 years and have endured enormous changes to their traditional life-ways during the past 200 years.
-The Kalapuyan peoples created the amazing fecundity of the Willamette Valley by practicing a form of horticulture where they annually set fire to the valley, and in so doing deposited nutrients in the soil.
-They were a stable society who harvested the fruits and vegetables of the valley to provide their primary food sources.
+The Kalapuyan peoples created the amazing fecundity of the Willamette Valley by practicing a form of land management or horticulture where they annually set fire to the valley, and in so doing cleared the land of excess vegetation, renewed food plants, and deposited nutrients in the soil, as well as other benefits.
+They were a stable society who harvested the fruits and vegetables of the valley, and hunted and fished the terrestrial and aquatic animals to provide their primary food sources.

-Beginning in about 1790 they began suffering from the plagues of the newcomer explorers and fur traders to the region and their populations declined sharply from an estimate of over 20,000 people.
-Due to the pressures of American settlement they signed treaties with the United States Government, ceding away over one million acres, and were removed to the Grand Ronde Indian Reservation and continued to decline in population.
+Beginning in about 1790 the Kalapuyans began suffering from the plagues of the newcomer explorers and fur traders to the region. the first plague was likely small pox which had a lessening effect.
+The second large plague was malaria which took hold in 1829 and within five years decimated some 90% of the population of Kalapuyans.
+By 1850 their populations declined sharply from an estimate of over 20,000 people to about 1000.
+Due to the pressures of American settlement the Kalapuyans signed treaties with the United States Government, ceding away over one million acres, and in 1856 were removed to the Grand Ronde Indian Reservation and continued to decline in population.
 The Kalapuyans signed treaties with the United States on at least four occasions.
 In 1851, the tribes of the Willamette Valley signed treaties which allowed for the creation of permanent reservations within their homelands.
 These treaties were not ratified by Congress.

 Today the majority of Kalapuyan people are members of the Confederated Tribes of Grand Ronde.
-During the reservation period, the Kalapuyan peoples integrated with at least 29-35 other tribes at the reservation, and by 1900 there were about 300 of the Kalapuyans remaining.
-Kalapuyan descendants continued to be important leaders at the reservation, and integrated with the surrounding Oregon rural population.
-Many were loggers in the logging boom of the 1920s, and generationally into the 1980s.
+During the reservation period, the Kalapuyan peoples integrated with at least 29-35 other tribes at the reservation and at other reservations, and by 1900 there were about 300 of the Kalapuyans remaining.
+Kalapuyan descendants continued to be important leaders at the reservation, serving on tribal councils, and integrated with the surrounding Oregon rural population.
+Many were loggers in the logging boom of the 1920s, and generationally into the 1990’s.

-In the 1950s, the Confederated Tribes of the Grand Ronde Indian Reservation were termination by the United States.
-During the termination period, the Kalapuya people continued to follow their traditions, and elders in the 1970s began working for restoration of the Grand Ronde Tribe.
+In the 1950’s, the Confederated Tribes of the Grand Ronde Indian Reservation were termination by the United States.
+During the termination period, even thought he Kalapuyan languages went extinct, the Kalapuyan people continued to follow their traditions, and elders in the 1970’s began working for restoration of the Grand Ronde Tribe.
 Today, the Kalapuyan descendants are important historical figures in the restoration of the tribe and leaders and contributors in the success of the Confederated Tribes of the Grand Ronde Community of Oregon.

 Copyright, David G. Lewis